South African Sign Language: Official recognition

 Sign language is mentioned in four South African laws, namely the Constitution, the Use of Official Languages Act, the South African Schools Act, and the Pan South African Language Board Act.

-In May 2022 the 18th Constitutional Amendment Bill to make SASL an official language, was published for public comment.
+In May 2022, the 18th Constitutional Amendment Bill to make SASL an official language, was published for public comment.
+In May 2023 the bill was voted on by parliament, and on 19 July 2023 it was signed into law.

 General recognition

 The Constitution states that a board named the Pan South African Language Board should be established to "promote, and create conditions for, the development and use of ... sign language".
 In terms of the law that establishes the Pan South African Language Board (Act 59 of 1995), the board may establish language bodies to advise it on "any particular language, sign language or augmentative and alternative communication".

 In terms of the Use of Official Languages Act, Act No. 12 of 2012, all government departments and government entities must have a language policy that states which languages are considered the official languages of that entity, and each language policy must also specify how that department or entity intends to communicate with people whose language of choice is "South African sign language".

-Neither South African Sign Language nor any other sign language is an official language of South Africa.
+Until 2023, neither South African Sign Language nor any other sign language was an official language of South Africa.
 In 2008 the SASL Policy Implementation Conference gathered many key role players including scholars, researchers and teachers, policy makers, advocates and governmental bodies to promote South African Sign Language to become recognised as South Africa's twelfth official language.